My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 be afraid to request it if he comes to your table

-though I have heard he is no longer around.
+though I have heard he is no longer around, perhaps having been discovered and taken to LA by a big-time record producer.
 One of

 my favorite street musicians is the accordian